The Books of Magic: Changeling Unmasked, Chapter 1: Portal into the Past

 “Fascinating,” Abby murmured, unable to contain her awe.

 It didn’t take long for recognition to strike Abby.
-Those men, their faces now frozen in statues that adorned the Memorial Park, were now displayed before her in their final moments of life.
+Those men, whose faces adorned the statues in Memorial Park, were now displayed before her in their final moments of life.
 A shiver cascaded down her spine, both exhilarating and unsettling.
 “It’s like I’m watching a movie,” she muttered, feeling a slight pang of awkwardness as she continued to observe the unfolding events.

 Masked and evidently outnumbered, the men valiantly fought an inexplicable horror emerging from the earth, bloodthirsty demons gnashing their terrifying teeth.
 In a blinding flash, the gaping hole in the ground abruptly sealed, forming a perfect cross within a circle.

 Turning the page, Abby eagerly delved deeper into the story.
-A sea plane appeared on the horizon, gracefully landing upon the hesitant shore.
+A plane adorned with the emblem of a hawk appeared on the horizon, gracefully landing upon the hesitant shore.
 Stepping onto the solid ground, a boy disembarked from the aircraft, his one eye cleverly concealed beneath a bandage, hinting at a recent injury.
 Abby couldn’t help but sympathize with the young child.
 “Poor thing,” she murmured softly.

 Driven by an unyielding determination, the boy dashed toward the site where the battle had taken place.
 Abby winced as the boy’s anguished cry pierced the air, a chilling mix of rage and sorrow.